 It’s a loan that allows homeowners 62 years and older to access a portion of the equity in their homes for use in retirement.
 Reverse mortgages are also known as home equity conversion mortgages (HECMs), which are insured by the Federal Housing Administration (FHA).
 Note that not all reverse mortgages are federally insured.

-A reverse mortgage from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, can provide you with the following benefits:
+A reverse mortgage from CrossCountry Mortgage, Inc. can provide you with the following benefits:

 - You can stay in your home — you don’t need to sell it for access to funds.

 - The equity in your home becomes a source of income when you need it and can help you pay bills and other expenses.

 - You can receive your funds as a monthly income stream, in a lump sum payout, or as a combination of the two.

 - After years of paying on your mortgage and building equity, you can finally make that equity work for you.

 - This loan may help you with your financial and retirement planning.

 You must meet the following criteria to be eligible for a reverse mortgage:

 - Be at least 62 years old.

 - You must take HECM-approved counseling (available at little to no cost) and receive a certificate of completion required during the application process.

 - Your current mortgage balance must be low enough that it can be paid off with your new reverse mortgage.